When you write a resume, you’re doing it to show your potential employer why you’re perfect for the role.

 So you can see the diverse range of activities that count as volunteer experience, check out this list of examples:

 Get ahead of the game and prepare your resume in minutes.
 Find a template and fill in your details; it’s that simple.
-We’ve got plenty of resume templates that are good-to-go to get your professional resume whipped into shape in short order.
+We’ve got plenty of resume templates that are good to go to get your professional resume whipped into shape in short order.

 You might be wondering, do you need volunteer experience on a resume?